ASSUME

 pip install 'assume-framework[learning]'

-Please keep in mind, that the above installation method will install pytorch package without CUDA support.
+Please keep in mind that the above installation method will install the PyTorch package without CUDA support.

-We also include network-based market clearing algorithms such as for the re-dispatch or nodal market clearing, which requires the PyPSA library.
+We also include network-based market clearing algorithms such as for the re-dispatch, zonal clearing with NTCs and nodal market clearing, which all require the PyPSA library.

 To install the package with these capabilities, use: